costinbanu/PhpbbInDotnet/README.md

 However, our BB code rendering library DOES support this field and provides some methods for backwards compatibility (see its documentation, you will have to get your hands dirty for this).
 The [CodeKicker.BBCode.Core](https://github.com/costinbanu/CodeKicker.BBCode.Core) library is used for rendering bb code.

+### "Bonus" features
+- This platform can be connected to an image resize and license plate hiding API and can perform these tasks automatically, for each uploaded image attachment.
+I have chosen to isolate the image resize and license plate detection and hiding logic in a distinct API because this functionality is built exclusively for Windows, while I intend PhpbbInDotnet to be platform-agnostic.
+So if you have a Windows host at hand, and wish to offer automatic image resize and license plate hiding functionality for all attached images within your forum installation, look up the [SimpleImageProcessor](https://github.com/costinbanu/SimpleImageProcessor) repo.

 ### Maintenance and future work
 This platform is currently live at https://forum.metrouusor.com/ (which has served as basis for feature implementation, as well as a beta-testing site by running the old phpBB installation and the new platform in parallel for several months).
-As long as this forum is up, this platform is expected to be maintained regularily.
+As long as this forum is up, PhpbbInDotnet is expected to be maintained regularily.
+Established in 2009 and with a member base of over 1800 people as of march 2022, this forum is one of the largest communities for urban mobility, infrastructure and public transportation fans in Romania, so it is expected to be up and running for a long time (:

 Although unplanned as of now, future work will include more themes and more languages, as well as other features brought up by active users.